-If you don’t have the Tick Tornado, here is a last resort method for removing a tick:
+If you don’t have the Tick Tornado, here is the last resort method for removing a tick:

 Grasp the tick firmly with a pair of tweezers as close to the head as you can, pull straight up using steady pressure, inspect the tick to ensure that all of the mouthparts are still attached to the tick and not embedded in the skin.
 Be sure to remove any parts still embedded using tweezers.

-Here is a Method that is frequently shared on Social media that you should NOT USE to remove ticks:
+Here is a method that is frequently shared on Social media that you should never use to remove ticks:

 This method has been shared stating that the ticks head is also removed and is not accidentally left in the skin, which commonly occurs when they are “yanked” out using tweezers.
 However, this method causes the tick to regurgitate the entire contents of its digestive tract into the skin of its host, thereby INCREASING the chance of contracting any diseases the tick may be carrying.

 Never attempt to use vaseline/petroleum jelly, peanut butter, nail polish, or hot matches to detach ticks as these methods cause them to regurgitate into their host, spreading disease and increasing the risk of infections.
-Ticks on breathe 3-15 breaths per HOUR, so suffocating them really isn’t a viable option.
+Ticks only breathe 3-15 breaths per hour, so suffocating them really isn’t a viable option.